 Neptune Statue, Durham

-The Neptune Statue is Grade II listed on the National Heritage List for England.
+Today, the lead-covered statue is a Grade II listed structure on the National Heritage List for England.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Durham.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.